FALL 2019 ADMISSION

 - Master's program applicants: Review admission requirements for your desired graduate program in the University Catalog and contact the department to determine whether higher admission standards, an additional departmental application, and/or other documents are required.

-- Doctoral program applicants: Visit the program website for specific admission application instructions.
+- Doctoral program applicants: Visit the program website for application instructions.

 Northridge, CA 91330-8207

-After you apply on CSUMentor, send us your official transcripts for any college or university courses you have completed since your last enrollment at CSUN, as well as preliminary transcripts for course work-in-progress now.
-If submitting a paper application packet, enclose official transcripts in sealed envelopes.
+Send us your official transcripts for any college or university courses you have completed since your last enrollment at CSUN, as well as preliminary transcripts for course work-in-progress now.

-- Send preliminary, work-in-progress transcripts after you apply on CSUMentor or in your paper application packet.
-As soon as your work-in-progress is complete and grades are posted, send us your final official transcripts.
+- Send preliminary, work-in-progress transcripts now.
+As soon as your in-progress course work is complete and grades are posted, send us your final official transcripts.

 - If your current college or university is your degree school, have the final official transcript sent when the degree has been posted.
 Your final transcript will be used to verify that all course work and the degree you indicated as work in progress have been completed.